Welcome Message For A New-Born

 On the brink of a brave new year, I’d like to bring a George Carlin quote to mind:

-Effectively that means virtually everyone is following orders from someone else, beginning with parents, then from teachers, coaches, on to team leaders, managers, CEO’s, politicians, and generals.
+Moreover, since patriarchy brought forth hierarchy, authoritarianism, and an insatiable thirst for possessions as its main properties, effectively everyone is following orders from someone else, beginning with parents, then uncles and aunts, teachers, coaches, team leaders, managers, CEO’s, politicians, and generals.

-The time you’re busy obeying orders cannot be spent finding out about your specific and unique talents and predispositions – let alone being able to develop and cultivate them.
-In other words, most of us are wasting most of our time doing tasks or jobs we are not equipped for, which inevitably leads to disappointment, disengagement, and ultimately apathy – or worse.
+When you’re busy obeying orders, there’s no time to find out about your own unique talents and innate predispositions – let alone being able to develop and cultivate them.
+In other words, many of us are wasting much time doing tasks or jobs we are not equipped for, which inevitably leads to disappointment, disengagement, and ultimately apathy – not particularly ingredients to make us joyous, healthy, and thriving in our activities and relationships.

-So without further ado, here’s an idea for a warm-welcome speech for every new-born baby.
-May parents be enlightened and courageous enough to adopt it.
+Thus, without further ado, here’s an idea for a warm-welcome vow to every new-born baby.
+May we be enlightened and courageous enough to adopt it.

 “Welcome, little one.
-We are called your parents.
+Thank you for having chosen us to be your parents.
 We live our lives according to certain rules and guidelines, and we will teach them to you.
-However you might one day find out that these don’t apply to your particular nature.
-Therefore you are encouraged to ask us any question.
+However, you might one day find out that these don’t apply to your particular nature.
+Therefore, you are encouraged to ask us any question.
 If we cannot provide you with an answer, you are encouraged to find the answers to your questions elsewhere.
-In any case, you are encouraged to explore whatever thoughts or actions come to you naturally, and we will make sure to find schools with the same attitude.
+In any case, you are encouraged to explore whatever thoughts or actions come to you naturally, and we will make sure to find schools with a similar attitude.

-“Your nature contains talents and predispositions suitable for particular actions and trades, which are then by default not suitable for others.
+“Your nature contains unique talents and innate predispositions suitable for particular actions and trades, which are then by default not suitable for others.
 We shall encourage you to explore what actions and interests come to you naturally, and where possible provide the means and environment for you to play with them, practice, and test them out.
-For learning, developing, and cultivating ones natural talents is a gateway to living a completely fulfilling life as a human being.
+For learning, developing, and cultivating ones natural talents is a gateway to living a fulfilling and joyful life as a human being.

 “You shall also encounter problems in life.
 That is unavoidable, so don’t try avoiding them.
 Instead, learn to recognize and understand the nature of problems.
 What exactly is a problem?
 How did it become a problem?
 Why is it a problem for you?
 Does it require a solution right this moment, or is there time to ponder the problem some more?
-Knowing the nature of problems will tell you that a solution will always present itself, oftentimes without any conscious effort from you.
-That is because a situation only becomes a problem if you make it so.
-That means you can also unmake it.
-Yet in due time you can test that out for yourself.
+Knowing the nature of problems will tell you that a solution will always present itself, oftentimes without any effort from you.
+That is because a situation only becomes a problem if you make it so, which means you can also unmake it.
+In due time you can test that out for yourself.

-“You will at some point distinguish between your mind and body, or spirit and matter.
-Learn about them and understand how they continuously communicate with each other – they never not communicate.
-Subsequently, learn how communication between your organism and your environment works – also they never not communicate.
-Remember: Thoughts and actions belonging to your nature go with a quiet mind and a relaxed body.
-Thoughts and actions not belonging to your nature go with a disturbed mind with incessant mental chatter and a stiff, rigid body.
+“You will at some point begin to make a distinction between your mind and body, or spirit and matter.
+This is an inevitable part of growing up into adulthood, but always keep in mind that in reality, they cannot be separated.
+However, learn about them and understand how they continuously communicate with each other – they never not communicate.
+Subsequently, learn how communication between yourself and your environment works – also they never not communicate.
+As a rule, thoughts and actions belonging to your nature go with a quiet mind and a relaxed body.
+Thoughts and actions not belonging to your nature go with a disturbed mind and a stiff, rigid body.

 “Lastly, when you feel trapped in the world of opposites, go and find out who, or what, you really are.
-That is to say, go out and find your true nature.
-For the name we give you and your personality are not who you are.
-Your name is merely a symbol pointing at you, a unique body-mind organism yet being One with all of existence.
+That is to say, go out and find your true nature (for instance by discovering your unique talents and innate predispositions).
+For the name we give you, and your personality, are not who you are.
+Your name is merely a symbol pointing at you, a unique body-mind organism, yet being One with all of existence.
 In that sense your name has the same function as a finger pointing at the moon.
 Your name is a communication tool necessary to live life among other human beings.
 Use it as the tool it’s meant to be, but don’t mistake it for your genuine being – just like you shouldn’t mistake the finger for the moon.

 Jolly greetings, and a joyous, blissful, peaceful, and loving new year to all.